peterzieba/5Vpld/README.md

   * https://github.com/Ravenslofty/74xx-liberty/
   * https://github.com/Ravenslofty/74xx-liberty/tree/master/kicad

+## Protel 99SE
+This was a ~1999/2000 era circuit board design tool made by Altium that worked in Windows and which had support for the SPLD and CPLD parts mentioned here.
+It is mentioned here for completeness sake, but the author has no direct experience with it.
+It is said to have supported CUPL and Schematic entry for development of logic but neither Verilog nor VHDL.

 # Programming / Burning and Device Information
-There are a few choices on how the part can actually be programmed depending on whether it supports JTAG.
+There are a few choices on how a PLD/CPLD part can be programmed depending on whether it supports JTAG.

 ![A detailed overview of ways to program a given device.](PROGRAMMING.md)